brandonbloom/terra-java/doc/guide.md

 ## Thread-Safety

 JNI Environments are _not thread safe_.
-Therefore, Terra-Java objects are also not thread safe.
+Therefore, wrapper objects are also not thread safe.
 Since Lua and the Terra compiler are single threaded, the lack of thread safety is not an issue for the embedded JVM.

-Using `J.acquire` to create a global reference will strip the environment from a Terra-Java object.
+Using `J.acquire` to create a global reference will strip the environment from a wrapper object.
 The global reference can then be used safely on any thread in code where a substitute JNI environment is available.